blue milk

 I don’t even have to be perfect at the repair.
 But the repair moments are huge.
 I hear what you’re saying, though: There’s no perfect parent.
 But I also don’t think “good enough” parenting is defined by Eh, it probably ends up OK.
 We have to hold ourselves accountable.

-Antonella Gambotto-Burke4 spoke about the consequences of denying the existence of bad mothering, which include denying the damage done by it, as well as the opportunity to consider its causes.
+Antonella Gambotto-Burke2 spoke about the consequences of denying the existence of bad mothering, and how that therefore denies the damage done by it, and also, the possibility of exploring its causes.

 It’s a cultural myth that all mothers do their best.